zenrocklabs/zenrock-docs/docs/docs/zenZEC/zenzec-technical.md

 |-----------|-----|-------|
 | Mint | $5 flat | Converted to $ROCK |
 | Redeem | 50 bps | Deducted from redemption amount |

+**Note**: Fee parameters are governance-configurable via the DCT module.
+The `Solana.Fee` field in the asset params stores the fee value.
+Query current fees with `zenrockd query dct params`.

 ### Supply Tracking